Articles 11 out of 183 | Showing 1 records/page

 May 2017 saw the biggest acquisition of the year with the UK’s largest nursery group, Busy Bees Nursery Group acquiring Treetops Nurseries, the UK's fourth largest childcare provider, in a whopping £93m deal.

-And it’s not just the big boys who are acquiring in the nursery sector at present.
+And it’s not just the big boys who are buying in the nursery sector at present.
 In January, a traditional Montessori nursery, registered for 26 children in Banstead, Surrey, sold to a first-time buyer.

 Another notable sale was by Les Petite Chaperons Rouge (LPCR), which owns 300 nurseries in France and Germany.
 It bought the Magic Nurseries chain of 16 nurseries in a transaction by Christie & Co at the end of January, demonstrating that there is appetite both from abroad and for medium-sized groups.